padarom/bevel-gear/README.md

 # Bevel Gear Generator
-Fusion 360 Bevel Gear Generator add-in. **This is still a work in progress and not yet a finished add-in.**
+Fusion 360 Bevel Gear Generator add-in. **This is still a work in progress and not yet finished.
+The script does not yet work.**

-# THIS IS CURRENTLY A WORK IN PROGRESS.
-THIS SCRIPT DOES NOT WORK.

 ## Installation
 There's two ways to install this add-in: